Mukiga

 Economy and Economics

-The Bakiga were basically agriculturalists growing mainly sorgum, peas, millet, and beans.
+The Bakiga were basically agriculturalists growing mainly sorghum, peas, millet, and beans.
 They also reared some cattle, sheep and goats.
 Among them were excellent iron- smiths who made hoes, knives, and spears.
 They were great porters and produced a wide assortment of pottery.

 Besides, they made a wide range of carpentry object baskets and mats and they reared bees and produced honey.